 According to OSHA, scissor lifts are “mobile supported scaffold work platforms used to safely move workers vertically and to different locations in a variety of industries including construction, retail, entertainment, and manufacturing.”
 Unlike aerial lifts, scissor lifts can only move vertically, directly above the base.
-It’s the recognizable crisscross style beams that move the lift platform straight up and down.
+It’s the recognizable criss-cross style beams that move the lift platform straight up and down.

 Additional differences between what is a scissor lift and an aerial lift are the use of fall protection.
 OSHA requires that operators use body harnesses and lanyards on aerial lifts at all times, but these personal protection tools aren’t requirements for scissor lifts.
 As long as there are functioning guardrails present, scissor lift operators don’t need to wear harnesses while on the platform.
 This applies to aerial scissor lifts and vertical scissor lifts.

-We cover all the necessary scissor lift topics to be 100% OSHA-compliant, fall protection, stabilization, and positioning for scissor lifts.
+We cover all the necessary scissor lift topics to be 100% OSHA-compliant, including fall protection, stabilization, and positioning for scissor lifts.
 To ensure students retain the information they learn, our program is self-paced and can be reviewed at any time.
 However, it typically takes trainees only about one hour to complete.
 And once they’ve worked through all the modules and have passed all quizzes and tests, students can print their operator certification card.

 OSHA compliance is paramount.
 It’s illegal to have anyone operate a scissor lift or aerial lift without proper training.
 With CertifyMeOnline.net, we’ll take care of all your training needs.
 Plus, with refresher training, affordable prices and lifetime support, you’ll enjoy an OSHA compliance partner for life!